mdn/content/files/en-us/web/http/headers/content-location/index.md

 {{HTTPSidebar}}

 The HTTP **`Content-Location`** header indicates an alternate location for the returned data.
-The principal use is to indicate the URL of a resource transmitted as the result of [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation).
+It's main use is to indicate the URL of a resource transmitted as the result of [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation).

-{{HTTPHeader("Location")}} and `Content-Location` are different.
+The `Content-Location` header is different from the {{HTTPHeader("Location")}} header.
-`Location` indicates the target of a redirection (`3XX`) or the URL of a newly created resource in a {{HTTPStatus("201", "201 Created")}}.
+`Content-Location` indicates the direct URL to access the resource when [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) has happened, allowing the client to bypass future content negotiation for this resource.
-`Content-Location` indicates the direct URL to use to access the resource when [content negotiation](/en-US/docs/Web/HTTP/Content_negotiation) happened, so the client doesn't need to initiate content negotiation for the resource again in future.
+`Location`, on the other hand, indicates either the target of a `3XX` redirection or the URL of a newly created resource in a {{HTTPStatus("201", "201 Created")}} response.

 <table class="properties">
   <tbody>